-Anorexia nervosa (AN) tends to affect adolescents and young women and is characterized by restricted eating and emaciation (DSM-V).
-The aetiology of AN is still unclear (1).
-However, recent research suggests abnormalities in reward and executive control as potential underlying biological mechanisms in the pathogenesis of AN (1).
+Anorexia nervosa (AN) tends to affect adolescents and young women and is characterised by restricted eating and emaciation.
+The aetiology of AN is still unclear.
+However, recent research suggests abnormalities in reward and executive control as potential underlying biological mechanisms in the pathogenesis of AN.

 Neural correlates of reward processing in individuals suffering from AN seem to be particularly interesting, especially responses to food rewards.
-A recent review by Zhu et al. (2012) on fMRI studies concluded that emotional arousal (especially disgust) reflected by hyperactivation in e.g. the amygdala, the anterior cingulate cortex (ACC) and the caudate nucleus plays an important role in the processing of food information in AN (2).
-This is in line with the concept of increased food cue reactivity in AN patients (3, 4).
-Hypoactivity in somato-sensory regions suggests reduced physical stimulation by food in patients (2).
-The majority of studies, however, involve visual presentation of pictorial food stimuli; neural correlates of taste processing are less common in AN.
+A recent review by Zhu et al on fMRI studies concluded that emotional arousal (especially disgust) reflected by hyperactivation in, for example, the amygdala, the anterior cingulate cortex (ACC) and the caudate nucleus plays an important role in the processing of food information in AN.
+This is in line with the concept of increased food cue reactivity in AN patients.
+Hypoactivity in somatosensory regions suggests reduced physical stimulation by food in patients.
+The majority of studies, however, involve visual presentation of pictorial food stimuli; neural correlates of taste processing are less commonly investigated in AN.

-During the application of sucrose or water, recovered AN patients have been found to have less neural activation in the insula and ventral striatum to both conditions compared to controls, which was interpreted as less pronounced reward reactions in those recovered from AN (5).
-Further when exposed to a pleasant chocolate drink during both hunger and satiety it was found that AN patients had increased responses in the hunger condition in the right amygdala and left medial temporal gyrus, and in the inferior temporal gyrus (extrastriate body area) in the satiety condition compared to controls (6).
+During the application of sucrose or water, recovered AN patients have been found to have less neural activation in the insula and ventral striatum to both conditions compared with controls, which was interpreted as less pronounced reward reactions in those recovered from AN.
+Further, when exposed to a pleasant chocolate drink during both hunger and satiety, it was found that AN patients had increased responses in the hunger condition in the right amygdala and left medial temporal gyrus, and in the inferior temporal gyrus (extrastriate body area) in the satiety condition compared with controls.
 The authors report that this could reflect fear of weight gain and a mental focus on the body in AN patients.

-In a more recent study using a reward-conditioning task, which has been associated with brain dopamine reward circuits, currently ill AN patients showed increased responses in the anteroventral striatum, insula and prefrontal cortex compared to the opposite response in an obese group.
-Together this research points to aberrant brain reward activity in AN and blunted reward responses in obesity (7).
+In a more recent study using a reward-conditioning task, which has been associated with brain dopamine reward circuits, currently ill AN patients showed increased responses in the anteroventral striatum, insula and prefrontal cortex compared with the opposite response in an obese group.
+Together, this research points to aberrant brain reward activity in AN and blunted reward responses in obesity.

 We have developed a paradigm involving the sight and taste of food stimuli which enables us to look at two aspects of food responses: anticipatory and consummatory.
-The former is reflecting the concept of "wanting" and the latter the concept of "liking" (8, 9).
-Affective neuroscience studies of "wanting" and "liking" have suggested that these psychological processes map onto distinct brain reward systems.
-For example, studies of pleasure identify hedonic impact in the ventral pallidum, nucleus accumbens and orbitofrontal cortex (10-13), whereas "wanting" or incentive salience is mediated by neural systems that include mesolimbic dopamine projections from the ventral tegmental area to the ventral striatum (14).
-Further, dopamine has been shown to be involved in the learning about rewards in prefrontal cortical regions such as the anterior cingulate cortex and the orbitofrontal cortex (15).
+The former is reflecting the concept of 'wanting' and the latter the concept of 'liking'.
+Affective neuroscience studies of 'wanting' and 'liking' have suggested that these psychological processes map onto distinct brain reward systems.
+For example, studies of pleasure identify hedonic impact in the ventral pallidum, nucleus accumbens and orbitofrontal cortex,10-13 whereas 'wanting' or incentive salience is mediated by neural systems that include mesolimbic dopamine projections from the ventral tegmental area to the ventral striatum.
+Furthermore, dopamine has been shown to be involved in the learning about rewards in prefrontal cortical regions such as the ACC and the orbitofrontal cortex.